athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 ```

 Running the example fits and evaluates the model, printing the overall RMSE across all
 seven days, and the per-day RMSE for each lead time.
 We can see that in
 this case, the use of
 all eight input variables does result in another small drop in the
 overall RMSE score.

 **Note:** Given the stochastic nature of the algorithm, your specific
 results may vary.
-Consider

-running the example a few times.
+Consider running the example a few times.

 ```

 cnn: [385.711] 422.2, 363.5, 349.8, 393.1, 357.1, 318.8, 474.3

 ```

-forecasting.

 For the daily RMSE scores, we do see that some are better and some are worse than the